building-block/blocks/packages/xhr-fetch/README.md

 ### Tracking progress

-To provide a better user experience, you might want to want to track progression over time such as bitrate (speed), remaining time, transferred bytes, and overall transfer progress, you can use [@building-block/xhr-track-progress](../xhr-track-progress).
+To provide a better user experience, you might want to display progression over time such as bitrate (speed), remaining time, transferred bytes, and overall transfer progress, you can use [@building-block/track-progress](../track-progress).

 ## Caveats